 The Office of the Registrar schedules registration times just prior to the start of each registration period.

 Students obtain their registration times through myUFV at http://my.ufv.ca.

 Continuing students who are not attending the current semester will be scheduled for a registration time provided they have completed credit courses within the last year, and are eligible to continue in their programs.
-See re-admission policy and program information in this calendar to determine whether you require an application for re-admission.
+See Readmission regulations and individual program information in this calendar to determine whether an application for readmission is required.

 A prerequisite is a requirement such as a course, course credits, or other academic skills, knowledge, or achievements that must be completed prior to taking a particular course.

 A co-requisite is a course which must be taken concurrently with another course.
 In some cases a requirement may be taken as either a pre- or co-requisite.

 Prerequisites and co-requisites for each course are included in the course description.
 The minimum grade required is a C- unless another grade is stated.
 A D grade does not, unless stated otherwise, meet a prerequisite or co-requisite requirement.
 Students are expected to consult the current UFV calendar to ensure they meet prerequisites before registering.
 Students who do not have the stated prerequisite or co-requisite courses may not register in a course having these requirements without a prerequisite waiver granted by the instructor or appropriate department.

 Prerequisites and co-requisites are usually enforced during registration.
 In some circumstances, such as when a prerequisite is in-progress or the prerequisite cannot be checked during registration, the student is permitted to register conditionally.
 A student who has been registered conditionally is expected to show that they have met the prerequisite or co-requisite and may be de-registered from the course if they do not.

 Any B.C. secondary school course that is used to satisfy program entrance requirements or course prerequisites must be completed for full value (four credits).